 Who needs this cover?

 Attorneys who receive a client’s money into their trust account for a legal matter.
 All legal practitioners are obliged to operate a trust account.
-In fact they must operate two separate accounts- one trust and one business.
+In fact, they must operate two separate accounts- one trust and one business.
 Monies held in trust on behalf of clients may not be mixed with the firm’s business funds.
 Attorneys must preserve a client’s money in trust pending the performance of a legal transaction.
-Typical instances when this would be the case, are holding monies for a deceased estate, conveyancing matter or a plaintiff’s settlement/ award of damages in a personal injury matter.
+Typical instances when this would be the case, are holding monies for a deceased estate, a conveyancing matter, or a plaintiff’s settlement/ award of damages in a personal injury matter.

-Once the legal transaction has been completed may monies be transferred from the trust account.
-If fees are to be paid from the monies held in trust, only when the fee is earned, ie when a legal service has been received by the client, may the attorney withdraw the amount required to cover his fee, from the trust account and transfer same to his firm’s business account.
+Once the legal transaction has been completed, monies may be transferred from the trust account.
+If fees are to be paid from the monies held in trust, only when the fee is earned, ie, when a legal service has been received by the client, may the attorney withdraw the amount required to cover his fee, from the trust account and transfer same to his firm’s business account.

 Who is covered under the policy?